lorin/openstack-hackspace/dashboard.md

 # Dashboard

+In this exercise, you will use the OpenStack Dashboard to create a new security group, start an instance, attach a floating IP, and attach a volume.

 You should now be able to access the dashboard by pointing your web browser at the public IP of your instance.